 2007 Shell Eco-marathon, Fontana, CA – David Sexton, President of Shell Oil Products U.S., discusses ethanol consumption and conservation in the U.S., and also the direction that the dependency for oil is headed.

-How do you see the United States reducing the dependence of energy and oil?
+How do you see the United States reducing the dependence on energy and oil?

 We are at the Shell Eco-marathon where kids are vying for 2,000 mpg and 3,000 mpg vehicles.
 Is that an oxymoron for Shell?

 The United States imports about sixty percent of its oil.
-1.1 million barrels of oil that is imported is already refined.
+1.1 million barrels of oil that are imported are already refined.
 We could save $18 million a day if we bought it and then refined it in the United States.
-Will we see an oil refinery open up.
+Will we see an oil refinery open up?

 Port Arthur, Texas is supposed to expand to 600,000 barrels a day.
 Right now it is refining about 275,000 a day.
 Motiva is Shell’s partner in this venture.
 It costs $1.6 Billion to increase the refining that Shell has increased so far.